cswinter/bevy-snake-ai/README.md

 In [`src/python.rs`](src/python.rs), we can then use the [`TrainEnvBuilder::build_multiagent`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/struct.TrainEnvBuilder.html#method.build_multiagent) instead of [`TrainEnvBuilder::build`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/struct.TrainEnvBuilder.html#method.build) to create a Python training environment with multiple training agents.

 When training with a single agent, we can use the [`AgentOps::act`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.AgentOps.html#method.act) method to get the action from the agent.
-However, `act` will block until all agents have made their move, which means that there are multiple agents this cause us to deadlock.
+However, `act` will block until all agents have made their move, which would cause a deadlock when we have multiple agents.
 Instead, we first call the nonblocking [`AgentOps::act_async`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.AgentOps.html#method.act_async) for every agent to get an [`ActionReceiver`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/struct.ActionReceiver.html) that we can later call `recv` on to await the action.

 ### Action delay